-Jimmy Kimmel Slams New GOP Healthcare Bill, Charges Sen. Bill Cassidy ‘Lied To My Face’
+Jimmy Kimmel Slams New GOP Healthcare Bill, Says Sen. Bill Cassidy ‘Lied To My Face’

 “Health care is complicated; it’s boring; I don’t want to talk about it,” Kimmel said.
 “The details are confusing, and that’s what these guys are relying on.
 Most of the congress-people who vote on this bill probably won’t even read it.
 And they want us to do the same thing.
 They want us to treat it like an iTunes service agreement.
 And this guy, Bill Cassidy, just lied right to my face.”

-The crux of the plan being proposed by Cassidy, which is cosponsored by South Carolina Sen. Lindsay Graham, calls on states to be largely in control of capping their own health care systems.
+The crux of the plan being proposed by Cassidy, which is co-sponsored by South Carolina Sen. Lindsay Graham, calls on states to be largely in control of capping their own healthcare systems.

 Kimmel counters that no cost should be too great for families with children facing life-threatening illnesses.